William Tobias Ringeltaube: Career

 There was a well on the south side of the Church and a pond was dug a short distance away from the church to solve the water problem, for the benefit of the people of Mylaudy.
-He also cleared some fields near the pond.
-He gave clothes to the poor and free medicine to the sick.
-He freed many slaves with his own money.
-Every Christmas, he organized a feast for all church members in Mylaudy.
+Ringeltaube also cleared some fields near the pond.
 He helped stop many of the taxes imposed on people.
+He also opened schools in the area and started job schemes so that new converts could earn a wage.